sveltejs/svelte/documentation/docs/05-misc/02-testing.md

 	expect(document.body.innerHTML).toBe('<button>1</button>');

-	// Remove the component from the DOM unmount(comp);
+	// Remove the component from the DOM unmount(component);
 });

 ```

-While the process is very straightforward, it is also low level and somewhat brittle - the structure of your component might change and you then may need to adjust your query selectors more often than not.
-Solutions like [@testing-library/svelte](https://testing-library.com/docs/svelte-testing-library/intro/) can help you facilitate this problem.
+While the process is very straightforward, it is also low level and somewhat brittle, as the precise structure of your component may change frequently.
+Tools like [@testing-library/svelte](https://testing-library.com/docs/svelte-testing-library/intro/) can help streamline your tests.

 ### Using runes inside your test files